EPHRAIM

 Demographics and Employment Data for EPHRAIM, WI

-EPHRAIM has 160 households, with an average household size of 1.7.
+EPHRAIM has 183 households, with an average household size of 1.92.
 Data provided by the U.S. Census Bureau.
 Here’s what the people living in EPHRAIM do for work — and how long it takes them to get there.
 Data provided by the U.S. Census Bureau.
+352 people call EPHRAIM home.
+The population density is 92.94 and the largest age group is Data provided by the U.S. Census Bureau.

 Total Population